drak3hft7/Cheat-Sheet---Active-Directory/README.md

 - **With PowerView:**
 ```
 Get-NetForestDomain                                                                #Get all domains in the current forest
 Get-NetForestDomain -Forest corporation.local                                      #Get all domains in the current forest
+Get-NetForestDomain -Verbose | Get-NetDomainTrust                                  #Maps all trusts
+Get-NetForestDomain -Verbose | Get-NetDomainTrust | ?{$_.TrustType -eq 'External'} #Maps only external trusts
 ```
 - **With AD Module:**
 ```
 (Get-ADForest).Domains                                                             #Get all domains in the current forest
 ```